janelia-flyem/dvid-console/README.md

 This code can be used with DVID in two ways:
 * Specify the repo location using the `-webclient=/path/to/repo` option with the DVID `serve` command.
-* Compile the entire repository into gzipped data that is included in standard Go files.
-This allows a single DVID executable to have an embedded console.
+* Compile the entire repository into gzipped data that is included in dvid executable.
+This allows a single DVID executable to have an embedded console and is the default way that DVID is built.